rdunlap514/n8nStockBot/README.md

 ---

-## Production recommendations
+## Production recommendations - This is a proof of conecpt and can be improved upon

-Credentials & secrets
-- Never commit API keys.
-Prefer n8n Credentials or environment variables referenced by expressions.

 Error handling & validation
 - Add IF nodes to check HTTP status codes and payloads.